Rate this article

 • Improving last-mile delivery by selecting the right delivery or pickup routes based on traffic conditions, weather, and other data.

-6. Gen AI-driven pricing
+10. Gen AI-driven pricing

 Generative AI models support AI-driven tools in identifying the optimal path to a retailer’s sustainable financial health.
 To do that, AI tools perform price simulations where they create various market scenarios based on historical data, competitors’ behavior, and potential future events.
-Price simulations also allow retailers to locate key-value categories and items in their portfolio, refine their pricing strategy, and spot implicit cross-dependencies between products.
+Price simulations also allow ecommerce businesses to locate key-value categories and items in their portfolio, refine their pricing strategy, and spot implicit cross-dependencies between products.

 Demand-based pricing is another ecommerce area where generative AI shines.
 Here, ecommerce owners can model demand curves based on various influencing factors such as seasonality, economic factors, and other variables to optimize pricing during spikes or slowdowns in demand.

-7. Fraud detection
+11. Fraud detection

 Generative AI and ecommerce make a powerful combo when it comes to anomaly detection.
 Traditional methods of fraud detection often rely on predefined rules or models, which may not capture the ever-evolving nature of fraud techniques.
-Conversely, generative AI stays adaptive to new fraud patterns by constantly vacuuming up consumer data and analyzing it with past interactions.
+Conversely, generative AI stays adaptive to new fraud patterns by constantly vacuuming up consumer data and analyzing it with past customer interactions.

 By understanding genuine past customer behavior patterns and previously detected fraud patterns, generative AI can simulate fraudulent activities and train machine learning systems to detect and counteract them.
 Paired with a conversational interface, generative AI can also notify fraud engineers about risk flow and give reliable recommendations on what to do next.